 The proposed bicycle network builds on the existing facilities in the City of Madera to facilitate crosstown travel.
 This includes the upgrade of existing facilities on important crosstown routes such as Sunset Avenue and 4th Street.
 New proposed facilities will provide access to sites across the city including commercial districts, schools, and residential neighborhoods.
 Additionally, new bicycle and pedestrian overpasses/underpasses provide connectivity across the Fresno River and between other barriers within the city limits.
 Connections on the edge of the city anticipate further development in Madera.
-Figure 8 shows proposed bikeway facilities for the City of Madera while Table 6 shows the complete list of City of Madera bikeway network projects.
+Figure 8 shows proposed bikeway facilities for the City of Madera while Table 6A shows the complete list of City of Madera bikeway network projects.
+Table 6B shows the complete bikeway projects.